EvgeniyPeshkov/syntax-highlighter/README.md

 ## [Contribute](CONTRIBUTE.md)

 The best way to contribute is to implement support of new languages.
 Extension improvements are also welcome.
-The first thing on ToDo list is to improve [distribution and packaging](#distribution) which are complicated by native modules.
 Refer to [CONTRIBUTE.md](CONTRIBUTE.md) for details.

 ## [ToDo](TODO.md)